hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 ## 1. New Functionality

+CRUD:

+- Optimistic locking now implements the TIMESTAMP and FULL ROW CHECK strategies in addition to the existing VERSION NUMBER one.

 LiveSQL:

-- Full Column Typing: the type of a column is now determined based on 1) declared runtime types, 2) declared configuration types, 3) layer rules, 4) dialect rules, and 5) JDBC driver defaults.
+- Advanced Column Typing: simple yet comprehensive control of the type of a column for CRUD, LiveSQL, and Nitro.
 - Implemented missing COUNT(expression) function.

 Dynamic SQL: